ulfschneider/ulf.website/content/posts/2022-04-14-fairlight-strael-build-log.md

    </figure>
    <figure>
    <img src="/img/strael/wrapping-the-junction.jpg" alt="The beginning of wrapping the junction.
 The junction is still visible.">
-   <figcaption>I´m wrapping the junction into the packaging so that the plugs are also covered</figcaption>
+   <figcaption>I'm wrapping the junction into the packaging so that the plugs are also covered</figcaption>
    </figure>
    <figure>
    <img src="/img/strael/fixating-the-packaging.jpg" alt="The junction fully wrapped by the packaging that is fixated with electrical tape">